-During 2018 the Company registered an increase in the ordinary business, mainly protection and unit linked, except interest sensitive single premium business, where a decrease was registered.
+During 2020 the Company registered an increase in the ordinary business, mainly protection and unit linked, it also registered an increase in interest sensitive single premium business.

 An important part of our business involves managing the treasury function, investing policyholder and shareholder funds across a wide range of financial investments, including equities, fixed income securities and to a lesser extent properties.
-GCLI results are sensitive to the volatility in the market value of these investments, either directly because we bear the investment risk, or indirectly because we earn management fees for investments managed on behalf of policyholders.
-Throughout 2018, investment conditions remained significantly challenging with the persisting low interest rate environment coupled with the weak local equity market.
+LSI results are sensitive to the volatility in the market value of these investments, either directly because we bear the investment risk, or indirectly because we earn management fees for investments managed on behalf of policyholders.
+Throughout 2020, investment conditions remained significantly challenging with the persisting low interest rate environment coupled with the weak local equity market.

 The Company continued to undertake restructuring and transformation activity to align the business operations with the Board approved strategy.
-Significant efforts to differentiate ourselves from the market started during the course of 2017 with a stronger emphasis in the current year.
-During 2018, we enhanced the governance structure of the Company by appointing a dedicated managing director whereby a more focused approach is being taken.
+Relentless efforts to differentiate ourselves from the market started during the course of the year and will continue, with a stronger emphasis in 2021.
+The enhancements made to our product suite helped facilitate improved competitiveness and marketability, thus generating positive results.

-Total assets increased by 7.5% from €125.3M at 31 December 2017 to €134.6M as at the end of the current reporting period.
-Gross Technical reserves increased by 11.6% from €88M to €98.2M.
-GlobalCapital Life Insurance Limited's Solvency II ratio stood at 168% as at year end.
+Total assets increased by 6.8% from 11.6% last year with a value of €150.2M at 31 December 2019 to €160.5M as at the end of the current reporting period.
+Gross Technical reserves increased by 10.6% (2019: 13%) from €112.5M to €124.4M.
+LifeStar Insurance Limited's Solvency II ratio stood at 168% as at year end.

-The Company's value of in-force business for 2018 registered an increase of €1,468,461, in aggregate amounting to €9,585,327 at end of the current year (2017: €8,116,866) - this represents the projected future shareholder profits expected from the insurance policies in force as at year end appropriately discounted and adjusted for taxation.
+The Company's value of in-force business for 2020 registered an increase of €68,114 in aggregate amounting to €10,541,919 at end of the current year (2019: €10,473,805) - this represents the projected future shareholder profits expected from the insurance policies in force as at year end appropriately discounted and adjusted for taxation.